IgniteUI/help-topics/topics/01_General-and-Getting-Started/03_Customizing_the_localization_of_NetAdvantage_for_jQuery_controls.md

 -   French
 -   Spanish

 In order to localize controls for one of these languages you need to load the related locale files either via the Infragistics loader or by referencing the localization file `infragistics-<locale>.js` where `<locale>` is one of the following: en, ja, ru, bg, de, fr, es.
+Up until 17.2, we supported having only one locale file to be loaded at a time.
+If more than one was loaded, then the last loaded locale would override all the previous ones.
+As of 17.2, we support multiple locale files to be loaded together.
 Once the desired locales are loaded you can specify which one should be applied globally or per control.
+If only one locale file is loaded, then the global default language is disregarded and the language strings of the loaded locale are displayed.
-To set globbally the prefered language you can set $.ig.util.language before initializing the controls:
+To set globbally the prefered language, when multiple locale files are loaded, you can set $.ig.util.language before initializing the controls to the desired language to be displayed:

 **In JavaScript:**